KennaSecurity/toolkit/tasks/connectors/cylera/readme.md

 2. Cylera api user email
 3. Cylera api user password

+### Incremental runs
+Cylera task supports incremental runs.
+Such approach improves performance as it allows to pull only latest changes, instead pulling all available assets and vulnerabilities each run.
+In order to benefit from incremental capabilities of Cylera task, the user should store time or day (if the task is triggered daily), when the connector is triggered.
+The stored time should be utilized for time-based filtering (e.g. cylera_last_seen_after).

+Belove you can find an example of incremental runs usage that utilizes 2 variables to track when the last successful task run happened.
+This allows to prevent missing data due to a task failure.
+It's recommended to automate this process with a scheduling tool of your choice.
+1. Create a record `last_run_success_time`=`<today - retention period>` in a database of your choice.
+2. Create a record `last_attempt_success_time`=`<today>`.
+3. Trigger Cylera task with `cylera_last_seen_after`=`last_run_success_time`.
+4. If the run was successful, update `last_run_success_time` by setting it to `last_attempt_success_time`.
+5. Repeat this process for each connector's run.

 ## Command Line

 See the main Toolkit for instructions on running tasks.
 For this task, if you leave off the Kenna API Key and Kenna Connector ID, the task will create a json file in the default or specified output directory.
 You can review the file before attempting to upload to the Kenna directly.